Shabang-Systems/simon/README.md

 ds.store_text("Hello, this is the text I'm storing.", "Title of the Text", "{metadata: can go here}")
 ```

+To learn more about ingestion, [head on over to the ingest overview page](https://simon.shabang.io/ingest/store/)!

 <!-- We also have advanced ingestors and lower level APIs to bulk read lots of data; check out [the ingest recipes folder](https://github.com/Shabang-Systems/simon/tree/main/examples/ingest) for tutorials on how to store everything from S3 buckets to Google Drive files. -->

 ### Search Those Files
 We all know why you came here: search!

 ```python
 s = simon.Search(context)